-3.4.3 Shading Devices.
+3.4.43 Shading Devices.
 Automatically-controlled fenestration shades or blinds and permanent shading devices (side fins, overhangs, balconies) may be accounted for to calculate energy savings in Proposed Design (per Appendix G).

-3.4.4 HVAC Penetrations.
+3.4.45 HVAC Penetrations.
 Through-wall AC sleeves and PTAC/PTHP penetrations must be modeled in the Proposed Design with the U-factor required in Table 5-5 for vertical glazing with metal framing (all other).
-Any insulated cover that is not used every day may not be included in the model.
+Although an insulated cover is required for the through wall AC units by the Program prerequisites, the Any insulated cover that is not used every day and may not be included in the model.

-3.4.5 Doors.
-Doors that are more than one-half glass are considered fenestration, per Section 3 of ASHRAE 90.1-2007, and shall be modeled with properties required for vertical glazing from ASHRAE 90.1 Table 5-5 in the Baseline Building Design, as described in Section 3.5 of this document.
+3.4.65 Doors.
+Doors that are more than one-half glass are considered fenestration, per Section 3 of ASHRAE 90.1-2007, and shall be modeled with properties required for vertical glazing from ASHRAE 90.1 Table 5-5 in the Baseline Building Design, as described in Section 3.57 of this document.

-3.4.6 Unique envelope assemblies such as projecting balconies, perimeter edges of intermediate floor slabs, concrete floor beams over parking garages, and roof parapets, shall be separately modeled in the Proposed Design, per Appendix G Table G3.1, Section 5(a).
+3.4.67 Unique envelope assemblies such as projecting balconies, perimeter edges of intermediate floor slabs, concrete floor beams over parking garages, and roof parapets, shall be separately modeled in the Proposed Design, per Appendix G Table G3.1, Section 5(a).
 A weighted average of the U-factors of these assemblies is acceptable in the simulation.
 Projected balconies and perimeter edges of intermediate floor slabs are considered to be a wall, per wall definition in Section 3 of ASHRAE 90.1-2007, and shall be modeled in the Baseline Building Design as having the U-factor required in Table 5-5 for exterior steel-frame or wood-frame walls, depending on building height.